(I Would) Die for You: Eurovision

-The contest performance was a relatively static affair, with both singers as well as the backing vocalists standing in front of microphones to sing.
-Helena Paparizou, however, wore a tight white outfit, standing out against the black-clad backing singers and her duet partner.
+On 12 May 2001, the Eurovision Song Contest was held at the Parken Stadium in Copenhagen hosted by the Danish Broadcasting Corporation (DR), and broadcast live throughout the continent.
+Antique performed "(I Would) Die for You" twenty-second on the evening, following 's "Another Summer Night" by Fabrizio Faniello and preceding 's "Never Ever Let You Go" by Rollo & King.
+They performed the song in English and Greek, becoming the first entry from Greece not to be performed entirely in Greek.
+The performance was a relatively static affair, with both singers as well as the backing vocalists standing in front of microphones to sing.
+Paparizou, however, wore a tight white outfit, standing out against the black-clad backing singers and her duet partner.
 While the contest had by this point embraced pre-recorded music, Nikos Panagiotidis performed with the traditional Greek instrument bouzouki throughout.